sirish-gambhira/Effective-Connectivity-in-Brain-during-MI-tasks/README.md

 ## Aim ##

-The aim of the project is to observe Effective Connectivity during motor imagery tasks and compare it with neuroscientific literature.
+The aim of the project is to observe Effective Connectivity in Brain during motor imagery tasks and compare it with neuroscientific literature.
 Normalised Transfer Entropy and Partial Directed Coherence are used to generate information flow graphs.
 The information flow graphs are evaluated with those of Transfer Entropy and Granger Causality using Graph Similarity Metrics.

 ### Dataset Description ###